What you will study

 Block 6: Conclusion

-You will examine a short case study which brings together the themes, materials, sources and debates that you have studied in order to consider what the empire was, the impact that it had on the people who lived within it, and why it was so important.
+A short case study brings together the themes, materials, sources and debates that you have studied in order to consider what the empire was, the impact that it had on the people who lived within it, and why it was so important.